Volkswagen Jetta (A7): Jetta GLI

 The Jetta GLI was revealed at the Chicago Auto Show on 7 February 2019.
 The GLI features a 228 hp EA888 gasoline engine, the same engine from the 2019 Volkswagen Golf GTI.
 A 6-speed manual transmission is standard, although a 7-speed dual-clutch automatic transmission is available at an additional cost.
 In addition to the drivetrain upgrades, a multi-link rear suspension and a VAQ electronically controlled limited-slip differential are included.
 The GLI features a few exterior upgrades from the standard Jetta, including larger 18-inch alloy wheels, a small rear spoiler, different bumpers, and a black grille with a red stripe.
 Projector LED headlights with LED daytime running lights (DRL) are standard.
 A 35th-anniversary edition was available as a trim level in 2019.
 It features a few exterior upgrades.
 The trim also includes Volkswagen's DCC active suspension which is absent on other trim levels.

 Along with the standard Jetta, the GLI received a facelift for 2022 with a revised front and rear bumper.
 In the United States, the base "S" model was discontinued.
 The powertrain remains unchanged with the EA888 2.0 liter four-cylinder turbo from the Golf GTI with either a 6-speed manual or 7-speed DSG.

-Volkswagen is celebrating the 40th anniversary of the Jetta GLI with an all-new special edition called the Jetta GLI 40th Anniversary Edition, which will be offered exclusively in North America.
+Volkswagen celebrated the 40th anniversary of the Jetta GLI with a special edition called the Jetta GLI 40th Anniversary Edition, offered exclusively in North America.

+The 6-speed manual transmission was discontinued in North America for the 2027 model year, it was the last manual-transmission equipped Volkswagen to be sold in North America.